ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/Code_overview.md

 ## Reading Inputs

 The program expects the parameters which are specified in the `exec/input` directory.
-When the function `initialize()` is invoked by the main program to read the `.txt` files, the `<boost/program_options.hpp>` library is utilised.
+When the function `initialise()` (in `SPH-main.cpp`) is invoked by the main program to read the `.txt` files, the `<boost/program_options.hpp>` library is utilised.
 This library facilitates the mapping of these parameters to their corresponding values, which are then stored in their respective variables.
 This approach enhances the flexibility and robustness of the input reading process.
 Users can specify input parameters in the `.txt` files in any order, provided they are presented as `key = value` pairs.

 ```cpp
 /* **************************** SPH_main.cpp **************************** */